Runaway (1984 American film): Plot

 Ramsay decides to make a public appearance with Jackie at a restaurant to draw Luther out, but instead Luther captures Thompson and wants Ramsay to exchange her for Jackie and the templates.
-Before making the exchange, Jackie gives some of the templates to Ramsay, for insurance that Luther won't kill her.
-But Luther kills her anyway, after discovering the templates missing.
-He then fires his smart bullets into the crowded restaurant and flees.
+Before making the exchange, Jackie gives some templates to Ramsay for insurance that Luther will not kill her.
+He kills her anyway after discovering the templates missing.

 To retrieve the missing templates, Luther plans to attack Ramsay.
-He uses the police computers to discover everything about Ramsay's personal life, including his son.
-Once Ramsay discovers his information has been hacked, he races home to find his household robot damaged and his son Bobby missing.
-Luther calls to confirm he kidnapped Bobby and wants to exchange him for the missing templates.
+He uses the police computers to discover everything about Ramsay's personal life, including his son Bobby.
+After discovering that his information was hacked, Ramsay races home to find Bobby missing.
+Luther calls to confirm that he kidnapped Bobby and wants to exchange him for the missing templates.

 Ramsay agrees to meet Luther at an unfinished skyscraper.
-Luther gets the templates while in exchange Ramsay sends his son down in an elevator whereupon Luther informs him that a legion of "assassin" robots—small, spider-like robots which kill by injecting their victims with acid—are waiting to kill the first person exiting the elevator.
+Luther gets the templates while Ramsay sends Bobby down in an elevator.
+"Assassin" robots—small, spider-like robots that kill by injecting their victims with acid—are waiting to kill the first person exiting the elevator.
 Thompson arrives and helps Bobby stay out of reach of the robots.
-Furious, Luther begins firing smart bullets, but Ramsay turns on the robotic construction equipment, creating multiple heat sources which cause the bullets to miss.
-Ramsay escapes and jumps on the elevator to go down.
-However, the elevator malfunctions, and speeds up to the very top and stops.
-Ramsay is forced to overcome his fear of heights by reaching a reset button underneath the elevator to restart it, while encountering three robot spiders.
-Ramsay defeats the three spiders and restarts the elevator downward.
-The elevator then stops on the floor Luther is on, with Luther approaching an already exhausted Ramsay in the elevator and insults Ramsay about his experience up top, causing Ramsay to start the elevator down again.
-During the descent, Ramsay and Luther fight, but Ramsay gains the upper hand by stopping the elevator.
+Furious, Luther begins firing smart bullets, but Ramsay turns on the robotic construction equipment, creating heat sources that cause the bullets to miss.
+Ramsay attempts an escape downward on the elevator, but the elevator malfunctions, speeding up to and stopping on the very top.
+Ramsay is forced to overcome his acrophobia by locating a reset switch underneath to restart the elevator back down, whilst encountering and defeating 3 robot spiders.
+He succeeds, but encounters Luther again.
+During a confrontation, Ramsay and Luther fight, but Ramsay gains the upper hand by stopping the elevator.
 The abrupt stop catapults Luther onto the ground, in the midst of his robot spiders.
-Programmed to kill whoever came down, the robots rush Luther, injecting him several times.
+Programmed to kill whoever came down, the robots rush Luther, repeatedly injecting him.

-Ramsay helps his son down and then cautiously approaches the motionless villain.
-Screaming, Luther reaches up to grab Ramsay, but falls back, dead, while the spiders self-destruct around him.
-Ramsay and Thompson share a passionate kiss.
+After helping Bobby down, Ramsay approaches Luther.
+Screaming, Luther reaches up to grab Ramsay, but falls back, dead, while the spiders self-destruct.
+Ramsay and Thompson kiss.